MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMTSStepPartitionDisk.md

 ## DESCRIPTION

-Configure the **Format and Partition Disk** step in a task sequence.
-For more information on this task sequence step, see [About task sequence steps](/mem/configmgr/osd/understand/task-sequence-steps#BKMK_FormatandPartitionDisk).
+Use this cmdlet to configure an instance of the **Format and Partition Disk** task sequence step.

+For more information on this step, see [About task sequence steps: Format and Partition Disk](/mem/configmgr/osd/understand/task-sequence-steps#BKMK_FormatandPartitionDisk).

 > [!NOTE]
 > Run Configuration Manager cmdlets from the Configuration Manager site drive, for example `PS XYZ:\>`.
 For more information, see [getting started](/powershell/sccm/overview).